-Perfect is a site-specific work created for the exhibition Means of Production, curated by Lunch Hour.
-The exhibition is located within a warehouse shared by Shisanwu LLC and Sheerly Touch-Ya.
+Perfect was an exhibition-specific work created for Means of Production, curated by Lunch Hour.
+The exhibition was located within a warehouse shared by Shisanwu LLC and Sheerly Touch-Ya.

 The five-pointed star is inherently an oversimplification.
 It is the compression of a real star—an ancient, immeasurable astronomical entity—into a digestible, easily-reproduced symbol often appearing in human political contexts: flags, propaganda, social movements, etc.